bidodev/express-dtravel-rest-api/README.md

+# Dtravel REST API
 ## About:
-- This REST API was built during **DCI's WEB Development Course**, which We attended between 2019 - 2021.
+This REST API was built during **DCI's WEB Development Course**, which We attended between 2019 - 2021.

-- This API is beeing used for the [Dtravel Client](https://github.com/bidodev/react-dtravel-client)
+This API is beeing used for the [Dtravel Client](https://github.com/bidodev/react-dtravel-client)

 ## Endpoints